 Normally at Christmas we think of the birth of our Lord Jesus Christ.
 I wonder though if this year we might remember how the story of the nativity unfolds with the fleeing of the holy family to escape violent persecution.
 And we might also remember that when the Prophet Mohammed migrated from Mecca to Medina he did so because he too was seeking the freedom for himself and his followers to worship.

 [Yes, Mohammed and his followers migrated to Medina for the sake of freedom of worship, but only their own.
-Within five years he had slaughtered, exiled or sold into slavery all the Jews of the Medina area and within ten years his armies had imposed Islam on most of Arabia.
+Within five years he had slaughtered, exiled or sold into slavery the three main Jewish tribes in the Medina area and within ten years his armies had imposed Islam on most of Arabia.
 On the other hand Jesus was taken to Egypt for temporary refuge from Herod.
 Eventually he returned to Judea and taught a message of peace.
 To equate these two migrations is to attempt a very ugly sleight of hand which I hope the majority of people will see through.]

 Whichever religious path we follow, the destination is the same: to value and respect the other person, accepting their right to live out their peaceful response to the love of God.